wallermadev/Oystr/CONTRIBUTING.md

 **Read the existing issues first, and also search in the closed issues.
 You may find yours already.**

-To help make Mist (Ethereum Wallet) better please file issue with the following basic descriptions:
+To help make Mist (Pirl Wallet) better please file issue with the following basic descriptions:

 - What do you run? binary from [releases](https://github.com/ethereum/mist/releases) or the development version from the [commandline](https://github.com/ethereum/mist#run-mist)
 - Which version do you used?
 You can find that in the `VERSION` file in the Mist folder